 This counts a people group for each country it lives in.
-For example, the Tatar live in over 20 countries, primarily in Central Asia.
-They would be counted more than 20 times.
+For example, the Tatar live in 21 countries, primarily in Central Asia.
+They would be counted 21 times.

 The total number of peoples-by-country is the most common answer to the question "How many people groups are there?"
-Global People group databases have traditionally been Peoples-by-Country lists.
+Global people group databases have traditionally been People-Group-In-Country (PGIC) lists.